-Dr. Abid has combined careers in research on vascular biology, cardiovascular diseases, and teaching of graduate students.
-Basic science research interests include mechanisms of coronary circulation in health and disease (e.g. myocardial ischemia), signal transduction in vascular endothelial cell, and effects of reactive oxygen species on vascular/endothelial function and angiogenesis.
-He has published original research articles in many peer-reviewed journals.
+Dr. Abid has combined careers in research on vascular biology, cardiovascular diseases, global health, and teaching of graduate and medical students.
+His research interests include mechanisms of coronary circulation in health and disease (e.g. myocardial ischemia), signal transduction in vascular endothelial cell, and effects of reactive oxygen species on endothelial function and coronary angiogenesis.
+Dr. Abid has active global health programs that serve underserved industrial and garment factory workers in Bangladesh since 2013 and the Rohingya refugees from Myanmar since 2017.
+Many faculty members, medical students and undergraduate students from Brown University have been actively involved in Dr. Abid's global and international health programs abroad.
+He has published many original research, review articles and book chapters.
 He has been continuously supported by research grants from the American Heart Association (SDG, GIA) and NIH/NHLBI/NIGMS (R01, P20) since 2004.
+His global health programs have been funded by UKAID/DFID, Grand Challenges Canada, and UNFPA.
 In recognition of his research achievements, Dr. Abid was honored by the American Heart Association with the prestigious Werner Risau New Investigator Award in Vascular Biology in 2011.
-Dr. Abid is also the recipient of the 6th annual Young Investigator Award in Thrombosis from the ATVB, American Heart Association in 2005.
+Dr. Abid is also the recipient of the 6th annual Young Investigator Award in Thrombosis from the ATVB, American Heart Association in 2006.
 He has served as a member of the study sections for the American Heart Association, Association for International Cancer Research (AICR), and NIH (adhoc- VCMB).
 He has been serving as a full member of the Lipids, Thrombosis, and Vascular Wall Biology-Clinical (LTVWB-Clinical) Study Section since 2008.
 Dr. Abid has mentored many residents, postdoctoral fellows, medical and undergraduate students during his tenure at HMS and Brown Alpert Medical School.

-Ruhul Abid has been utilizing his extensive experience in both research and training to advance cardiovascular medicine and research.
+Ruhul Abid has been utilizing his extensive experience in both research and medicine to advance cardiovascular medicine and global health research.